the1alt/test_MyFavoriteBands_backend/README.md

 Replace USERNAME, PASSWORD and DATABASENAME from the DATABASE_URL with your own configuration.

+Run `php bin/console doctrine:migrations:migrate` to generate the tables on your database.

 ## User Interface

 This project is a CRUD API.

-You can download and run the [MyFavoriteBands Frontend](https://github.com/the1alt/test_WinLassie_frontend.git) to interact with the api.
+You can download and run the [MyFavoriteBands Frontend](https://github.com/the1alt/test_MyFavoriteBands_frontend.git) to interact with the api.

 ## Development server